ollama/ollama-python/examples/README.md

  #### gpt-oss
 - [gpt-oss-tools.py](gpt-oss-tools.py) - Using tools with gpt-oss
 - [gpt-oss-tools-stream.py](gpt-oss-tools-stream.py) - Using tools with gpt-oss, with streaming enabled
+- [gpt-oss-tools-browser.py](gpt-oss-tools-browser.py) - Using browser tools with gpt-oss

 ### Multimodal with Images - Chat with a multimodal (image chat) model